jordanbray/chess_perft/README.md

-# Perft Test Benchmarks for crates.io/chess/ and crates.io/shakmaty/
+# Perft Test Benchmarks for crates.io/chess/, crates.io/shakmaty/ and crates.io/chess-move-gen

-This simple program tests the performance of both the 'chess' crate and the 'shakmaty' crate.
+This simple program tests the performance of the 'chess' crate, the 'shakmaty' crate and the 'chess-move-gen' crate.

 ## Compiling

+This library now requires the nightly compiler to support the 'chess-move-gen' crate.

-Compiling this application should be as easy as:
+Other than that, compiling this application should be as easy as:

 ```bash
 cargo build --release